Outlier detection in state-space models using mean-shift penalisation: Acknowledgements

 \section{Acknowledgements}

+We thank the editor, associate editor and referee for their constructive comments which substantially improved the quality of the manuscript.
 Rajan Shankar is supported by the Australian Government Research Training Program (RTP) Scholarship.
 Ines Wilms is supported by a grant from the Dutch Research Council (NWO), research program Vidi under grant number VI.Vidi.211.032.
-Garth Tarr is supported by the Australian Research Council Discovery Project grant (DP210100521) and by the AIR$@$innoHK program of the Innovation and Technology Commission of Hong Kong.
+Garth Tarr is supported by the Australian Research Council Discovery Project grants DP210100521 and DP260100348.